Fears grow over Easter travel misery

 P&O Ferries suspended most of its sailings after it sacked nearly 800 seafarers without notice on March 17, and replaced them with cheaper agency workers.

-It expects to resume using its ships Pride Of Kent and Spirit Of Britain on the Dover-Calais route this week, pending regulatory approval.
+It had expected to resume using its ships Pride Of Kent and Spirit Of Britain on the Dover-Calais route this week, pending regulatory approval.

-But the Maritime and Coastguard Agency has detained Spirit of Britain after “a number of deficiencies” were identified.
+But the Maritime and Coastguard Agency detained Spirit of Britain on Tuesday after “a number of deficiencies” were identified, and the Pride Of Kent will remain under detention after “additional deficiencies including in safety systems and crew documentation” were found during a reinspection on Wednesday.

 This has massively reduced capacity for lorries and tourists crossing the Channel, leading to delays on the roads approaching the Port of Dover.